sontermas/elixir-notes/testing.md

 # Testing

 ## ExUnit
-Elixir's built-in test framework is `ExUnit` and it includes everything we need to test code.
+Elixir's built-in test framework is `ExUnit` and it includes everything needed to test code.

 This tutorial assumes you'll be using the `Mix` build tool.
 If you're not using `Mix`, see [Running Tests in a Non-Mix Environment](#running-tests-in-a-non-mix-environment) at the end of this document for instructions on how to run tests in a non-Mix environment.